tiepdotme/samui-samui.de/content/post/2006/09/2006-09-09-die-wahlkommission.md

 Die gew&auml;hlten Kommission&auml;re:

   * Apichart Sukhakkanon, chief justice of the Environment Division of the Supreme Court
-  * Somchai Jung-prasert, chief of the Supreme Court judges&#8217; quorum
+  * Somchai Jung-prasert, chief of the Supreme Court judges' quorum
   * Prapan Naikowit, deputy attorney-general
   * Sumet Oupanisakorn, senior judge of the Southern Bangkok Criminal Court
   * Sodsri Satayathum, senior Supreme Court judge and the only female nomimee